aangelinux/1DV610-L2/README.md

 | title  | Data Chart        |
 | color  | darkred           |
 | font   | Monaco, monospace |

+---
+Finally, you can call any of these helper methods:
+- get chart()
+- resetChart()

 ## Valid Objects